murshidazher/pulumi-web-app/README.md

 > 🐛 A pulumi infrastructure as code demonstration with react web app

+- Publish a react web application in AWS.

 ## Before You Begin

 > :bulb: More information on pulumi [setup](https://www.pulumi.com/docs/get-started/aws/begin/)